-- \ Represents less than 1% - (1) Reflects shares outstanding prior to completion of the Formation Transactions and this offering. - (2) Assumes the issuance of approximately [ ] shares of common stock to the Legacy Investors in connection with the Formation Transactions. - (3) Assumes the issuance of [ ] shares of common stock offered hereby. - (4) Mr. Alala may be deemed to beneficially own the shares held by Capitala Investment Advisors, LLC by virtue of his position as manager thereof. - (5) The address for all officers and directors is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
+Represents less than 1%

+(1) Reflects shares outstanding prior to completion of the Formation Transactions and this offering.

+(2) Assumes the issuance of approximately 9.0 million shares of common stock to the Legacy Investors in connection with the Formation Transactions.
+See "Formation Transactions."

+(3) Assumes the issuance of 4.0 million shares of common stock offered hereby.
+Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' over allotment option.

+(4) Mr. Alala may be deemed to beneficially own the shares held by Capitala Investment Advisors, LLC by virtue of his position as Chief Executive Officer thereof.
+The address for Capitala Investment Advisors, LLC is 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.